diba1013/typescript-starter/README.md

-# tscz
+# typescript starter

-A small wrapper for esbuild rolllup libraries
+This is a template for getting started with a single typescript package.